namaewanam/namaewanam.github.io/docs/CSC14005/ml-lecture2-guide.md

+---
-# Machine Learning Lecture 2: Is Learning Feasible?
+title: Lecture 2 - Is Learning Feasible?
+date: 2025-10-18

-A Complete Beginner's Guide to Understanding Learning Theory
+description: A Complete Beginner's Guide to Understanding Learning Theory
 ---

 ## Table of Contents